Important Parking Information During Rady Children's Hospital's Campus Development — Read More

 Q. What does a cochlear implant evaluation involve?

-A. The cochlear implant evaluation is completed by a multidisciplinary team of surgeons, audiologists, speech-language pathologists, developmental psychologists and an educational liaison.
+A. The cochlear implant evaluation is completed by a multidisciplinary team of surgeons, audiologists, speech-language therapists, developmental psychologists, and an educational liaison.
 Many factors must be taken into consideration in determining whether a child is a candidate for the procedure.
 Candidates will most likely receive an audiological evaluation, Auditory Brainstem Evoked Response/Auditory Steady State Response Test, speech perception test battery, balance testing, speech-language evaluation, developmental evaluation, educational evaluation, medical evaluation with CT and MRI scans, vision testing, vaccinations, and genetic testing.

 Q. How soon after the procedure will I notice a change in my child?
 And what should I expect from therapy?